Greg Howe: Solo

 A trio of albums spanning the middle part of the decade – Uncertain Terms (1994), Parallax (1995) and Five (1996) – were all a consistent evolution of the sound he had adopted on Introspection.
 During this time he collaborated twice with guitarist Richie Kotzen for the albums Tilt and Project in 1995 and 1997, respectively.
 He then briefly dabbled with a heavier, neo-classical metal style for his 1999 release, Ascend, which featured keyboardist Vitalij Kuprij.
 Howe has since spoken of his dissatisfaction for that project, as well as an earlier collaboration on Kuprij's own album, High Definition (1997).

 After switching labels to Shrapnel's jazz-oriented counterpart, Tone Center Records, he returned to his familiar style with Hyperacuity (2000), which still stands as some of his most prominent experimentation with jazz fusion.
 After a highly troubled recording process for Extraction (2003) – a collaboration with drummer Dennis Chambers and bassist Victor Wooten – he took an extended hiatus from recording solo material until the release of his eighth studio album, Sound Proof, in 2008.
 It would be another nine years until Howe's next solo release, Wheelhouse, in 2017, which has been described as his "most personal work to date" and marks his return to solo instrumental work.
 For one track of the album, "Shady Lane", Richie Kotzen provided vocals.

 In a 2015 article by Guitar World, Howe was ranked tenth in the "Top 10 Pick Squealers of All Time".
-In December 2019, Guitar World ranked Howe's "Wheelhouse" album #6 in "The 20 best guitar albums of the decade".
+In December 2019, Guitar World ranked Howe's "Wheelhouse" album number six in "The 20 best guitar albums of the decade".